HossamSaberX/LoopSpot/README.md

 # LoopSpot - Spotify AB Looper (CLI Version)

-A proof-of-concept command-line application that allows setting A/B loop points for Spotify tracks.
+A command-line application that allows setting A/B loop points for Spotify tracks, enabling seamless practice or focused listening of specific parts of songs.

 ## Features